rumeysasurmeli/rumeysasurmeli/README.md

-- 👋 Hi, I’m @rumeysasurmeli
 - 👀 I'm a university student
-- I'm a learning Java and network
+- I'm learning Java and network

 <!---